 Want to control the use of unauthorized USB devices in your network?
-In this guide I will show you how to disable USB ports with three different methods: Using dedicated software to block USB ports, Windows Device Manager, and Group Policies through Active Directory.
+In this guide you will learn how to disable USB ports with three different methods: Using dedicated device control software to disable USB ports, Windows Device Manager, and Group Policies through Active Directory.

 Flash drives are capable of storing greater than 1TB of data, which is more than sufficient for exfiltrating databases, spreadsheets, design files, and any other intellectual property that needs to be protected.